wunderio/next-drupal-starterkit/README.md

 The Next.js frontend will query the Drupal backend to generate a `/sitemap.xml` path that can be submitted to search engines.

+### Testing with Cypress

+The template includes example tests to be run with Cypress.
+The Lando setup includes a headless browser and Cypress, so you can run the tests locally without the need to install anything else, but it won't be able to use the visual Cypress application.
+See below for more details.

+#### Running tests locally inside Lando on the command line

+To run the Cypress tests inside Lando:

+1. make sure the backend is running
+2. run `lando npm run build` to build the frontend
+3. run `lando npm run start` to start serving the frontend
+4. open another terminal and run `lando npm run cypress:run` to start the Cypress test runner

+A video of the run will be recorded, and it will be available at `next/cypress/videos`.

+#### Using the Cypress application

+If you want to run the visual Cypress application, you will need to run cypress outside of Lando, on your host computer.
+For this to work:

+1. ensure you are using the correct node version, matching what we use inside Lando (see the `.lando.yml` file for details)
+2. ensure your machine has the correct dependencies installed (see the [Cypress docs](https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements) for details)
+3. check which version of Cypress is specified in `next/package.json` and install the same version on your host computer globally with `npm install -g cypress@<version>`
+4. while in the `/next` directory, run `npm run cypress:open` (notice that there's no `lando` at the beginning of the command).

+You can then run your tests inside the Cypress application.

 #### Redis caching

 The project is set up to use [Redis](https://redis.io/) if available to cache the responses from the backend.
 Both the ddev and lando setup include redis by default.